Kurt Gödel's Brilliant Madness

 Thank you for reading this week’s newsletter.

 The Privatdozent newsletter currently goes out to 7,232 subscribers via Substack, but at present remains financially unsustainable.
-If you enjoy the newsletter and want it to continue, please consider supporting future issues by signing up for a paid subscription at $5 per month.
-It takes less than a minute and can be cancelled at any time.
+If you enjoy the newsletter and want it to continue, please consider supporting future issues by signing up for a paid subscription.

 Copeland, J. (2015).
 Computability.
 Turing, Gödel, Church and Beyond.
 The MIT Press.